LegalizeAdulthood/cimple/src/providers/Upcall/readme.txt

-This provider is a simple example of an extension defined starting with CIMPLE 2.01, the CIMPLE defined upcall.
+This provider is a simple example of an extension defined starting with CIMPLE 1 and extended in CIMPLE 2.01, the CIMPLE defined upcall.

+CIMPLE version 1 include the upcall instance operations (getInstance, enumerateInstance, etc.) and CIMPLE 2.01 extended this to include invokeMethod.

-The goal of the CIMPLE upcall is to allow instance calls back to the cimserver that will return CIMPLE instances for use in a provider.
+The goal of the CIMPLE upcall instance operation is to allow instance calls back to the cimserver which will return CIMPLE instances for use in a provider.
 It is primarily used to acquire instances from elsewhere in the cim server either to use selected properties in instances of the provider target class or to create associations based on the instances from other providers.

 Creating an upcall involves the following steps: